ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - 1.275 (0.981, 1.843)
     - 0.955 (0.822, 1.081)

-.. list-table:: Population-Based Overall Survival Hazard Ratios
+.. list-table:: Population-Based Overall Survival Hazard Ratios (1a simulation use)
   :header-rows: 1

   * - Line of Treatment